harchcode/web-digraph/README.md

 ## Limitations

-- Currently does not work on mobile.
 - No swap edge (`react-digraph` has it, but i don't think it is needed).
-- Only support circle, rectangle and polygon shape.

 ## FAQ

 **Q**: Why not just use react-digraph if this is basically an inferior version of react-digraph?
 **A**: Size and performance are the main reasons.
-React-digraph depends on D3, which is heavy.
+React-digraph depends on D3 and other dependencies, which make it heavy.
 Also they use react and svg, which is not performant when the nodes and edges count are really big.
-Try 1000 nodes on react-digraph's example and then try 9999 nodes on web-digraph's example and you will see the difference.
+Try 1000 nodes on react-digraph's example and then try 999999 (i am not joking) nodes on web-digraph's example and you will see the difference.

 **Q**: Why not use react?
 **A**: I am not an expert on React.
 Never really liked React anyway, it's all just for the job.
 But I actually tried React first, with SVG.
 It ends up very slow on high node or edge count (maybe because of all the diffing and garbage created).
 Then I optimized it by using React.memo and update the component manually.
 It ends up looking just like imperative code, except far more complicated.
 So I decided to just throw React into the trash bin.
 And then after doing all that, I then found out about react-digraph and i feel like I just wasted my time.
 So I got angry and just go rewrite it without React, and use canvas to be cool and different.

 **Q**: Why not use D3?
-**A**: The only thing I like about D3 is the utilities.
-Not really needed for doing this anyway.
-And it won't make that much difference because we are using canvas.
-It will just increase the size.
+**A**: I think we don't need any D3 feature to create this...